Vishnu30603/Quikr-Car-Price-Prediction/README.md

 # 6.Train-Test Split
 The dataset is divided into training and test sets to evaluate the performance of the models.
 # 7.Model Training and Evaluation
-Regression models are trained on the training set and evaluated on test set using the R2 score as the evaluation metric.
+Regression models are trained on the training set and evaluated on the test set using the R2 score as the evaluation metric.
+# 8.Hyperparameter Tuning
+The hyperparameters of the chosen regression model are tuned using techniques such as GridSearchCV to optimize the model's performance.
 # Dependencies
 The project relies on the following libraries:
 1.NumPy